kotak-ai/1.58BitNet/README.md

 python trainingv2.py --dataset path/to/data.jsonl --model_path path/to/model --output_dir ce_out --iters 1000
 ```

+Pass `--run_eval` along with `--eval_dataset` to automatically evaluate the
+new model against the original checkpoint using `evaluation.py`.
+Metrics are
+printed to the console and can be appended to a CSV file via `--eval_csv`.

 ## GRPO Training

 `grpo_train.py` implements Grouped Response Policy Optimisation (GRPO).
 The